callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 {% include image.html url="/images/places/london/1948-East-London-Synagogue-wedding.jpg" dimensions="width='100%'" caption="A photo of a 1948 wedding taking place in the East London Synagogue" %}

-By the end of 1918 those known to be living at 1 Regal Place included Hannah's youngest daughter, Rebecca, my 11 year old Grandmother, Eva Lichtenstein, as well as Hyman and Rose.
+By the end of 1918 those known to be living at 1 Regal Place included Hannah's youngest daughter, Rebecca, my 11 year old grandmother, Eva Lichtenstein, as well as Hyman and Rose.
 Rachel and Mark could have been living there since their recent marriage.

 Dinah, Isaac Abrahams and their two children had moved out to 11 Fredericks Place, where they stayed for a number of years.